Road Racerz is proudly supported by our readers. Products purchased through links on our site may provide us a commission. Learn More

 Are summer motorcycle tires good in rain driving?

-Both summer and winter tires can be suitable for deriving in the rain, depending on their construction and tread pattern.
+Both summer and winter/snow tires can be suitable for deriving in the rain, depending on their construction and tread pattern.

 However, most summer tires work the best in dry conditions and can be quite dangerous if you come across a simple puddle.
 Make sure to check whether the summer tyres of your choice are suitable for these riding conditions.